In this article

 With figures like these, it’s no wonder that supervisors, managers and business owners across the UK take absenteeism at work very seriously indeed.

 Although it’s completely normal for staff to be unexpectedly away from work from time to time, frequent absence can indicate a problem that should be addressed before the problem becomes any worse.
-In this post, we’ll be discussing what absenteeism is, why it can occur, how it can affect your business and, most importantly, what you can do to reduce its occurrence.
+In this article, we’ll be discussing what absenteeism is, why it can occur, how it can affect your business and, most importantly, what you can do to reduce its occurrence.

 What is absenteeism?